 The best way to cap off a glorious day’s cycling is with a hot meal and a cosy bed.

 The Camel Trail offers visitors to Cornwall an accessible way of seeing both the dramatic coastline and the peaceful riverside forests, but after a day on the saddle you might prefer to make a beeline straight to your bed for the night, rather than face a long drive home.
-If you’re an SEO in Liverpool or even a butcher in Macclesfield and are thinking about spending more than just a day down here then you should consider booking a place to stay in advance, so that you can grab a quick shower then enjoy the rest of your evening in the charming town of Padstow before putting your head down for the night.
+If you work in internet marketing in Liverpool or even a butcher in Macclesfield and are thinking about spending more than just a day down here then you should consider booking a place to stay in advance, so that you can grab a quick shower then enjoy the rest of your evening in the charming town of Padstow before putting your head down for the night.

 We’ve had a nose around the popular seaside town for you and picked out a handful of our favourites all tailored to different tastes in accommodation:

 A British B&B done well is a real thing of beauty.
 Crisp linen and homely touches, as well as a generous breakfast, are all on offer at Lisa and James’ successful yet simple B&B. You’ll get good views of the nearby Estuary from a few of the rooms with Bodmin Moor visible on a clear day.
 Their breakfasts are well laid out with enough options to keep even the most discerning diners happy including a traditional cooked breakfast, smoked salmon with eggs and freshly cooked croissants.

 Four-poster beds, mahogany furniture and wood panelling are on offer at the Old Ship Hotel which is about as traditional as you’d imagine it to be.
 The rooms are stylishly presented, clean and comfortable, offering visitors a chance to stay right in the heart of Padstow without having to pay the kind of hefty price tag that you’d normally expect.
 The Old Ship also serves wholesome food in the pleasant, airy restaurant downstairs.